xrettle/WFGY/ProblemMap/Atlas/canonical-casebook-v1.md

 ## 1. What this casebook is 🧭

-The atlas defines the map.
+The Atlas defines the map.

 The casebook teaches how to walk the map.

-If the atlas core provides:
+If the Atlas core provides:

 - family structure
 - node structure